 Research Negro spiritual songs and learn to sing one or play one on an instrument.

-Write a letter from an abolitionist in the north to a friend in the south, trying to convince him/her to change her views on slavery.
+Write a letter from an abolitionist in the north to a friend in the south, trying to convince him/her to change his/her views on slavery.

 Design a postage stamp to commemorate a black American you admire.

 Select 5-10 black Americans and create a timeline that shows how their lives overlap by marking their birth, death, and major accomplishments.

 Take a field trip to a historical museum, art museum, college, or other location that features African American themes.
 Record your time there.

 Choose a person or event from Black History Month and create an acrostic poem about him/her or the event.

 Black History Month Fun Fact Cards

 If you and your children want to learn about many interesting people, check out my Black History Month Fun Fact Cards.
 This is a collection of fascinating facts that you won’t find everywhere and one of my best selling products with rave reviews.
 I guarantee you will learn some fun things along with your children while using these!
 Many teachers use them to make a bulletin board or door display.
 (Click the cover for more information.)